 And be sure not to miss this opportunity to zhuzh up your room’s decor appeal, either — incorporate different patterns, textures and colors to boost interest, and swap them out seasonally to give your room an instant refresh.
 Once you’ve layered your linens, drape your duvet cover or comforter over the foot of the bed, then fold it over about a third of the way for that designer-worthy quality.
 Alternatively, you can place your duvet cover on top and turn it half way down, with a quilt either flat or turned down over it.

 Pro tip: If you have a king-sized bed, add a plush throw blanket at the foot of the bed for a luxe flourish that’ll break up the expanse of the bed.

 Pile on the Pillows

 Pillows are the crowning jewels of the bed.
 Like your duvet, the colors, textures and patterns you choose to incorporate are based on your personal preference.
-For a more restful understated look, place white shams in front of your sleeping pillows or stack them for a more modern look, then couple that with decorative throw pillows.
+For a more restful understated look, place white shams in front of your sleeping pillows or stack them for a more modern look, then couple that with decorative throw pillows, as pictured in our Venetian Pines model home.
 As a general rule, three pillows — two throws and a lumbar — are all that’s needed for a queen- or king-sized bed.
 If you’re after a simpler look, a long lumbar pillow is all that’s needed for embellishment.

 It’s important that you’re choosing colours and materials that compliment your space, but don’t forget to consider the size of the pillows you’re eyeing.
 For a king-sized bed, use 24 or 26 inch pillows; 22, 24 or 26 inch pillows for a queen; one standard sham for 20 inch pillows for standard beds; and pare down to one of everything for twin beds.